csswizardry/csswizardry.github.com/_posts/2019-08-13-making-cloud-typography-faster.md

 </figure>

-Yes, we do have a FOFT, but we are getting text in front of the reader much, much sooner—this is an enormous improvement.
+Yes, we do have a FOFT, but we are getting text in front of the reader much, much sooner — this is an enormous improvement.

 ## Closing Thoughts